We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

 Skin is the body’s first line of defence against pollution.

-In this article, we saw how the level of chemicals in the air can make this defence line unhealthy.
+In this article, we saw how the level of chemicals in the air could make this defence line unhealthy.

 Maintaining good indoor air quality have a positive effect on the skin.